 - Provide adequate physical facilities and resources.

-Overall, in terms of reverse logistics, companies need to focus on their returns policies and customer service, information technology, markets and speed, organizing for returns, physical facilities and resources as well as product quality and packaging.
+Overall, companies need to focus on their returns policies and customer service, information technology, markets and speed, physical facilities and resources, as well as product quality and packaging.

-The bottom line is, to successfully manage the reverse logistics process, you must pay attention to all the aspects of the returns process just as you have for the forward process.
-You can’t just run the process in reverse.
+To successfully manage reverse logistics, you must pay attention to all the aspects of the returns process just as you have for the forward process.
+You can’t simply just run the process in reverse.

-Bruce Tompkins is executive director of The Supply Chain Consortium (www.supplychainconsortium.com), a source for supply chain benchmarking and best practices knowledge for retail, manufacturing and wholesale/distribution companies.
+Bruce Tompkins is executive director of The Supply Chain Consortium (www.supplychainconsortium.com), a source for supply chain benchmarking and best practices knowledge.